jackmen/PhuzzyMatcher/README.md

 ## Comment

-The code execution is not fast, but was sufficient for my use-case to annotate documents for model training.
+The code execution is not fast, but was sufficient for my use-case to annotate documents to train a NER model.